Financial Aid Information

 Costs

-The tuition costs for the DPT program for admitted Bellarmine graduate students beginning Summer 2009 are as follows:
+The tuition costs for the DPT program for admitted Bellarmine undergraduate students can be found here.

 Need more info?